mkuthan/mkuthan.github.io/_posts/2023-11-30-infrastructure-layer-bigquery.md

 In Domain-Driven Design (DDD), the infrastructure layer is responsible for managing the interactions between the domain layer and the external systems like databases, message queues, and other systems.
 Here are the key characteristics of the infrastructure layer in DDD architecture in the context of unified batch and streaming data pipelines:

-* **Technical Concerns**: The infrastructure layer is primarily focused on addressing technical concerns like data access, communication with external systems.
+* **Technical Concerns**: The infrastructure layer is primarily focused on addressing technical concerns like data access and communication with external systems.
-* **High Quality API**: API for the infrastructure layer is strongly typed, intuitively named to give developers with a seamless and error-resistant way to interact with external resources while minimizing ambiguities.
+* **High Quality API**: Should give seamless and error-resistant way to interact with external resources while minimizing ambiguities.
 * **Performance and Scalability**: Infrastructure components often include mechanisms for optimizing throughput for batch, or minimize latency for streaming.
 * **Data Integrity**: Infrastructure components use integration tests with real external services to verify that the layer correctly handles data storage and retrieval.
 * **Error Handling**: The infrastructure layer handles errors gracefully and provides appropriate feedback or recovery mechanisms.
-* **Testing and Stubing**: Infrastructure components must include facilities for  testing, stubbing, and simulating external dependencies to isolate and test the domain logic without needing a full infrastructure setup.
+* **Testing and Stubbing**: Infrastructure components must include facilities for  testing, stubbing, and simulating external dependencies to isolate and test the domain logic without needing a full infrastructure setup.

 How to deliver infrastructure layer for unified batch and streaming data pipelines?